-For couples who are unable to conceive due to problems with egg quality, donor egg is an excellent option.
+For those who are unable to conceive due to problems with egg quality, donor egg is an excellent option.
 Donor egg is a treatment that involves using In Vitro Fertilization (IVF) to harvest the eggs from an egg donor, which can then be used to create an embryo and be transferred to the egg recipient for a subsequent pregnancy.

 There are two primary methods of approaching donor egg: fresh and frozen (cryopreserved), which we explain further below.
 No matter which option you choose, it’s important to note that the donor egg recipient is the baby’s mother from the first day of pregnancy, as she is the one providing a healthy environment for fetal development and delivery.
 The egg donor can be a known donor, such as a family member or friend, or she can be an anonymous donor chosen from the list of prospective donors available through our practice.

 Treatment Forms & Medication Instructions: You can now access your important forms and medication instruction videos online via EngagedMD.

 The Fresh Donor Egg Process

 Fresh donor egg cycles involve selecting a donor from our database.
 These donors’ eggs have not yet been retrieved, and these cycles often involve coordination with both the donor and recipient to ensure appropriate embryo transfer timing.
 South Jersey Fertility Center’s program is one of the most successful and affordable in the region, with over 50 rigorously screened donors readily available.

 In the case of a fresh donor egg cycle, a donor is carefully selected by the receiving couple, and the donor’s IVF cycle begins.
 This cycle is carefully timed with the recipient’s cycle, in which her body is preparing for embryo transfer.
 The donor egg can either be fertilized with sperm from the recipient’s partner or with donor sperm to create an embryo.